Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Conclusion

 \section{Conclusion}

-Using 1.2\,mm observations with NIKA2 in GOODS-N, we identify ten DSFGs at $z\sim5.2$, many of which are extremely faint or even undetected in deep HST and some JWST imaging.
-These galaxies exhibit remarkably high SFRs, substantial dust content, and significant stellar masses, placing them among the most extreme star-forming systems known at this epoch.
+Using 1.2\,mm observations of GOODS-N taken with NIKA2, we identified eight N2CLS galaxies at $z\sim5.2$ (five with z$_{\rm spec}$ and three with z$_{\rm phot}$), many of which are extremely faint or even undetected in deep HST and some JWST imaging.
+These galaxies have remarkably high SFRs, substantial dust content, and significant stellar masses, placing them among the most extreme star-forming systems known at this epoch.
 Six are securely associated with the exceptional overdensity reported in \citet{Sun2024} and \citet{Herard-Demanche2024}.

-We first identify a new DSFG in the overdense environment of HDF850.1 through NOEMA observations, which detect CO(4–3) and CO(5–4) lines at $z=5.182$.
+We first identified a new DSFG in the overdense environment of HDF850.1 through NOEMA observations, which detect CO(4–3) and CO(5–4) lines at $z=5.182$.
 In addition, another N2CLS galaxy shows a 7$\sigma$ emission line in FRESCO data, consistent with H$\alpha$ at z$_{\rm spec}=5.201$.
 Combined with previously known galaxies (HDF850.1, GN10, and S3), this brings the number of spectroscopically confirmed DSFGs within the overdense structure to five.
-We further identify five DSFGs with photometric redshifts consistent with the overdensity.
+We further identified three DSFGs with photometric redshifts consistent with the overdensity.

-These galaxies exhibit exceptionally high star formation rates (ranging from $\sim$200 to 2000\,M$_{\odot}$,yr$^{-1}$) and large stellar masses (log(M$_{\star}$/M$_{\odot}$) = 10–12), placing most of them significantly above the star-forming main sequence at $z\sim5.2$, especially under the \cite{popesso2023} parametrization.
-Their properties are comparable to those of the ultra-massive galaxies analyzed by \cite{Xiao2024}, suggesting an early and efficient buildup of both stellar and dust mass.
-They show short gas depletion timescales (with a median of 0.19\,Gyr) and remarkably high stellar baryon conversion efficiencies ($\epsilon_{\star}>$20\%, compared to $\lesssim$10\% locally).
+These galaxies exhibit exceptionally high SFRs (ranging from $\sim$200 to 2000\,M$_{\odot}$,yr$^{-1}$) and high stellar masses (log(M$_{\star}$/M$_{\odot}$) = 10–11), placing most of them significantly above the SFMS at $z\sim5.2$, especially under the \cite{popesso2023} parametrisation.
+Their properties are comparable to those of the ultra-massive galaxies analysed by \cite{Xiao2024}, suggesting an early and efficient buildup of both stellar and dust mass.
+They show short gas depletion timescales (with a median of 0.18\,Gyr) and remarkably high stellar baryon conversion efficiencies ($\epsilon_{\star}>$20\%, compared to $\lesssim$10\% locally).
 The observed dust masses further support the scenario of efficient dust formation.
 Due to their short gas depletion timescales, these DSFGs could evolve into quiescent galaxies by $z \sim 4.5$, assuming no new gas inflow.
 This scenario aligns with the early formation of massive quiescent galaxies seen in similar dense environments.